Tax returns and compliance

 It was provided in Finance Act 2014 that the FED tax relief will be extended until 2017, and in Finance Act 2017 it was extended until 31 December 2020.

 With effect from 1 January 2013, the number of countries was extended to include Algeria, Democratic Republic of Congo, Egypt, Ghana, Kenya, Nigeria, Senegal and Tanzania.

 Finance Act 2014 extended the number of qualifying countries to include Japan, South Korea, Singapore, the United Arab Emirates, Saudi Arabia, Qatar, Bahrain, Indonesia, Vietnam, Thailand, Chile, Oman, Kuwait, Malaysia and Mexico.

-The deduction will apply to an Irish resident individual who has 40 qualifying days working outside Ireland in any of the qualifying countries in a continuous 12 month period.
-Prior to 1 January 2015, 60 qualifying days were required.
+The deduction will apply to an Irish resident individual who has 30 qualifying days working outside Ireland in any of the qualifying countries in a continuous 12 month period.
+Prior to 1 January 2017, 40 days were required and prior to 1 January 2015, 60 qualifying days were required.

 A qualifying day is one of at least 3 consecutive days throughout the whole of which the individual is performing the duties of his employment in any of these countries.
 Days of travel, between Ireland and the qualifying country, can be included as qualifying days.
 This was a new provision under Finance Act 2014.

 The FED is calculated based on the following formula:

 An expatriate who is resident in Ireland but not domiciled is not liable to Irish tax on income from a foreign employment performed outside of Ireland, unless it is remitted into Ireland.